 Cagan was a signatory of the 2002 Not In Our Name (NION) statement denouncing America’s war against terror and its “stark new measures of repression.”

-Cagan strongly opposed the 2003 U.S. invasion of Iraq, which she characterized as nothing more than a thinly veiled oil grab.
-"Oil is not worth war!" read Cagan's UFPJ Website.
-"How much is the Bush administration's push for war with Iraq motivated by its desire to gain control of Iraq's oil fields?"
+Cagan strongly opposed the 2003 U.S. invasion of Iraq, which she and UFPJ characterized as nothing more than a manifestation of “the Bush administration’s … desire to gain control of Iraq’s oil fields.”

-In 2004 Cagan blasted America's Middle East policy, particularly the U.S. funding that “goes to help maintain the deadly Israeli occupation of Palestinian territories.”
-“Our position’s very clear,” Cagan said.
-“We oppose military occupation.
-We oppose the U.S. occupation in Iraq; we oppose the Israeli occupation in the Palestinian territories.”
-By Cagan's reckoning, Israel is an “apartheid” state.
+In 2004 Cagan blasted America’s Middle East policy, particularly the U.S. funding that “goes to help maintain the deadly Israeli occupation of Palestinian territories.”
+Cagan has referred to Israel as an “apartheid” state.